Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Mobile users have high expectations.
 It’s not enough for apps to be fast, reliable, and secure — users demand a personalized experience.* And that’s exactly what deep links help you deliver.

-Deep linking allows marketers and app developers to fine-tune the way users interact with their app.
+A deeplink allows marketers and app developers to fine-tune the way users interact with their app.

-WIth deep links, mobile marketers can design personalized campaigns that help users — providing useful and relevant content instead of a boring “Come back!”
+With a deeplink, mobile marketers can design personalized campaigns that help users — providing useful and relevant content instead of a boring “Come back!”
 CTA.

-Deep linking is the perfect tool for marketers to drive engagement and conversions by bringing users to specific conversion points within the app, tailored by their past behavior or stated interests.
+Deep linking is the perfect tool for marketers to drive engagement and conversions by bringing users to specific conversion points within the app, tailored by their past behavior or stated interests. ~ From our Glossary entry on Deep Linking

 Say you get a push notification about an item on your wishlist that’s now on sale.
 You tap the link to open the app and add the item to your cart, but a non-deep link will simply drop you off at the app’s home screen.
 You’ll have to navigate back to the product listing, which is annoying at best.
 You might even decide it’s not worth the trouble and close the app.